macuriels/portfolio/content/project/international-sanctions-network/index.md

 A full script with the data wrangling code can be viewed on the following Jupyter Notebook: https://github.com/macuriels/umass_dacss_datastorytelling/blob/main/international_sanctions_network.ipynb

+The tidied data results in a list of countries issuing sanctions and the countries that receive them, along with metrics such as the time that a sanctioning relationship occurs and country identifiers such as its continent.

+It is important to note that the cleansed data removes dissolved countries and international organizations, and does not differentiate between the type of sanction, its outcome, or the timeframe.

-The tidied data is used to create a network visualization and view the web of sanctions among countries.
+Finally, the tidied data is used to create a network visualization and view the web of sanctions among countries.
 The network is created and hosted through Fluorish’s interactive software.
 Some additional plots and tables are created using Python to explore the dataset.

+The dataset that comes out of the wrangling operations and is used in this analysis can be accessed through the "Download Dataset" button at the top of this post, or by clicking [here](https://macuriels.com/files/international_sanctions_network.xlsx).

 ---